 - High Blood Pressure,

 - High Cholesterol,

-- Family History of disease such as Diabetes, Cancer or Heart Disease,
+- Family History of diseases such as Diabetes, Cancer, or Heart Disease,

 - Lack of Physical Activity,

 - Poor Diet